 - If you save $50,000 per year, you will have $1,000,000 in 12.5 years

 These kinds of numbers may not be feasible for everyone.
-But they should show you exactly how spending less combined with a bit of time can very easily make you a millionaire.
+But they should show you exactly how consistent saving habits combined with a bit of time can very easily make you a millionaire.

 It should also serve as motivation for saving as much as possible.
 Increasing your savings rate from $250 per week to $500 per week (a huge achievement in itself, depending on what your income is) takes off eight years from the time needed to make $1,000,000.